BYoana/Python-Scripts-Used-in-the-Healthy-Diet-Healthy-Planet-Analysis/README.md

 How much pollution has the production of this meat caused according to the agricultural methane emissions levels recorded during the recent years?

-Can we oberve a correlation between the meat consumption levels and the polution levels?
+Can we observe a correlation between the meat consumption levels and the pollution  levels?

 Datasets used in the analysis: